jamesjieye/html-webpack-exclude-assets-plugin/README.md

 The above configuration will actually do nothing due to the configuration defaults.

-When you set `excludeAssets` to an array of regular expressions, the matched assets will be skipped when the chunks are injected into the HTML template.
+When you set `excludeAssets` to an array of regular expressions or a single regular expression, the matched assets will be skipped when the chunks are injected into the HTML template.

 ```javascript
 plugins: [